 Sometimes, the doctor requests that you take an over-the-counter pain reliever before your appointment to minimize discomfort.
 When you arrive, you may be given a sedative to help you relax, but the procedure itself isn’t necessarily painful.
-You’re given a hospital gown or drape to put on after you disrobe.
-The endometrial biopsy steps can begin once you’re resting on the examination table with your feet in stirrups.
+You are given a hospital gown or drape to put on after you disrobe.
+The endometrial biopsy procedure can begin once you are resting on the examination table with your feet in stirrups.

 During the Biopsy Procedure

 Your gynecologist performs a pelvic exam and cleans your cervix and vagina before inserting a speculum.
 A clamp may be used to keep your cervix steady.
-These endometrial biopsy steps may cause you to feel some pressure or be a little uncomfortable.
+You might feel some pressure or be a little uncomfortable.
 Tell your doctor if you do.
 Some patients report brief but significant pain or cramping when the cervical clamp is put in place.

 Then, your gynecologist in Queens, NYC carefully guides a long, narrow tube through the opening in your cervix and into your uterus.
 He removes a small portion of the endometrium.
-The size of the sample depends on the reason you’re undergoing these endometrial biopsy steps.
-The entire procedure takes as little as 10 minutes, and you’re able to go home shortly after it’s done.
+The size of the sample depends on the reason for your endometrial biopsy.
+The entire procedure takes as little as 10 minutes, and you should be able to go home shortly after it is done.